 Physical patent marking (which can also be called conventional or traditional marking) involves fixing notices on the patented articles themselves in a way that associates the patented article with the number of the patent.
 Such a notice must include the word “patent” or the abbreviation “pat.”, together with the number of the patent.

-If the nature of the patented article means such a notice cannot be fixed to the patented article itself, such as due to size constraints or where the article is a fluid, the notice can instead be placed on a label fixed either to the patented article or to a package containing one or more of the patented articles.
-This is an alternate form of physical marking that is appropriate when there is a legitimate reason the notice is not directly affixed to the article.
+If the nature of the patented article means such a notice cannot be fixed to the patented article itself, such as due to size constraints or where the article is a fluid or powder, the notice can instead be placed on a label fixed either to the patented article or to a package containing one or more of the patented articles.
+This is an alternate form of physical marking that is appropriate if (and only if) there is a legitimate reason the marking notice cannot be directly fixed to the article.
+And that reason should involve more than mere convenience or subjective preference.

 An example of a proper physical patent marking notice (for the fictitious U.S. Pat.
 No. 00,000,000) would be the following fixed directly on an article covered by the claims of the indicated patent: